 headspace Mount Druitt is looking for people to join its Family and Friends Advisory Committee!
 If you have a lived experience of supporting a young person on their recovery journey, we are looking for people just like you.

-The Family and Friends advisory committee is a group of volunteers that meet bi-monthly to:
+The Family and Friends Advisory Committee are a group of community members that meet every 5-6 weeks to:

 • provide feedback on headspace services